makersacademy/takeaway-challenge/docs/review.md

 ## Hard coding the menu
 The menu should not be hard coded in the business logic layer as this violates the Open/Closed Principle.
 When the menu changes, you should not have to change the code.
 The menu should be built at runtime (i.e. in IRB) or loaded from an external hash or maybe even a file.

+[code example?]

 ## Use consistent styles and indentation
 The Ruby community has a very consistent style guide and you should follow it.
 Use tools like [Rubocop](https://github.com/bbatsov/rubocop) to analyze your code for violations.
+The rule of thumb for indentation is ensure that you are two space indented inside any `do ... end`, `class ... end` or `def ... end` block.